On pressure impulse of a laser-induced underwater shock wave: Results and discussion

 Figure~\ref{fig:results10x} (in which $t$ denotes the elapsed time from the start of illumination with the laser pulse) shows the measurement results obtained with the 10$\times$ objective lens.
 Figure~\ref{fig:results10x}(i) shows a snapshot of the plasma luminescence in an elongated area, the major axis of which is in the direction of the laser beam.
-The image sequence of the plasma (Figure~\ref{fig:growth_plasma}) suggests that all parts of the plasma emit strong light within $\pm$5 ns.
-Within this short duration, plasma formation starts at the beam waist of the laser focus and a breakdown wave moves upstream towards the incoming laser pulse \cite[]{Vogel1996_1}.
+The image sequence of the plasma confirms that all parts of the plasma emit strong lights within $\pm$5 ns.
 A laser-induced bubble then emerges where the plasma was formed (Fig.~\ref{fig:results10x}(ii)) and its shape is also elongated in the direction of the laser beam.
 At $t$ = 0.4 $\mu$s, {non-single} spherical shocks are observed.
 In contrast, at $t$ = 2.4 $\mu$s, the shock could be regarded as a single spherical shock (see Fig.~\ref{fig:results10x}(iii)).
 However, enlarged images for $\theta$ = $0^\circ$ and $\theta$ = $90^\circ$ (Fig.~\ref{fig:results10x}(iii) $\theta$ = $0^\circ$ and $\theta$ = $90^\circ$) display a clear difference.
 Two shock waves for $\theta$ = $0^\circ$ (Fig.~\ref{fig:results10x}(iii) $\theta$ = $0^\circ$), which is different from the single shock wave for $\theta$ = $90^\circ$ (Fig.~\ref{fig:results10x}(iii) $\theta$ = $90^\circ$).
 Figure~\ref{fig:results10x}(iv) shows the temporal evolution of pressure measured with the two hydrophones placed at different positions.
 There are two peaks for $\theta$ = $0^\circ$, while there is a single large peak for $\theta$ = $90^\circ$, which is approximately 1.3 times higher than that for $\theta$ = $0^\circ$.
 Note that this dependence of the peak pressure on the angle $\theta$ is the same as that reported by \citet{Sankin2008}. {For the 5$\times$ objective lens, this trend is much more pronounced: four plasma groups and four shock waves separated from each other are evident (see Fig.~\ref{fig:results5x}).
-Here, we compute the pressure impulse for $\theta$ = $0^\circ$, $P_0$, and that for $\theta$ = $90^\circ$, $P_{90}$.
-We calculate pressure impulse for $t$ = 2.5 to 4.5 $\mu$s, during which time-lags of plasma formation ($<$10 ns) is totally covered, i.e. the time-lags do not affect the results of pressure impulse.
-Both $P_0$ and $P_{90}$ for the shock obtained with 10$\times$ objective lens are shown in Fig.~\ref{fig:results10x}(iv) in the unit of Pa$\cdot$s. $P_0$ is in reasonable agreement with $P_{90}$.
-Furthermore, pressure impulse and peak pressure for $\theta$ = 0$^\circ$ and 90$^\circ$ were examined for all the other experimental conditions.
-While peak pressure for $\theta$ = 0$^\circ$ and 90 $^\circ$ differ significantly as show in Fig~\ref{fig:Peak_impulse}(a), the $P_0$ was in agreement with the corresponding $P_{90}$ within the experimental uncertainty for a wide range of experimental parameters (Fig~\ref{fig:Peak_impulse}(b))}.
-Note that the order of pressure impulse in this study is the same order of the practical use for drug delivery for cytoplasmic molecules \cite[]{Kodama2000} and generation of microjets \cite[]{Tagawa2012, Tagawa2013}.